DevWaz/DevWaz/README.md

 * 🌍  I'm based in Lagos, Nigeria

-- 🌱 I’m proficient in **HTML & CSS and currently learning JavaScript and React.**
+- 🌱 I’m proficient in **HTML , CSS & JavaScript and currently learning and React.**

 - 👯 I’m looking to contribute to **Open Source projects**